RLAlab/rlalab.github.io/content/authors/Thomas Gassler/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  #- Postdoctoral Researchers
+  - Postdoctoral Researchers
   #- Researchers
-  - Alumni
+  #- Alumni
 ---

-Hi, I’m Razieh and I joined the group as a Marie Skłodowska-Curie Research Fellow to work on microbial lipids production from lignocellulosic biomass using synthetic microbial consortia.
-Prior to Imperial, I had experience on microbial electrochemical systems for the treatment of recalcitrant pollutants, anaerobic digestion for hydrogen and methane production from organic wastes, and metabolic flux balance analysis.
+My name is Tom, and my scientific passions span from C1 metabolism over fungal biology and artificial endosymbiosis to fungal foods.
+I combine these passions as a Research Fellow and Subgroup Leader in the RLA lab!
-In my free time, I enjoy traveling, eating, and cooking for friends.
+In my free time I enjoy visiting hidden urban places and exploring nature while running absurdly long distances.